danhermes/cognitive-hackathon/Student Materials/Week 4/Bonus-Cognitive-Services-Lab.md

     https://azure.microsoft.com/en-us/services/cognitive-services/directory/

 You can do an online demo these APIs using the "Demo" link next to the APIs.
 Demo as many as you want.

-Once you go to that link, see the tabs up top for our Azure Cognitive Services:
+Once you go to the link above, see the tabs up top for our Azure Cognitive Services:

 * Vision
 * Speech